 - Sugar: Fine granulated sugar is mixed in with the filling to add sweetness and balance out any tartness from the fresh berries.

 - Cornstarch: Added to thicken the berry filling.
 If you don’t have any cornstarch on hand, all-purpose flour works just as well.

 - Salt: Just a pinch to help balance out the sweetness of the filling.

 - Pie crust: Use an unbaked store-bought pie crust (I prefer the pie dough found in the freezer section) or make your own from scratch with this easy pie crust recipe or butter pie crust recipe.

 I like to use a mix of berries, but feel free to use only one type if that’s what you prefer.
 Fresh peaches are another favorite of mine for making a peach crumble pie variation.
 You can also add a dash of cinnamon, lemon juice or vanilla extract to the berry filling for more flavor.
-If you would prefer a lattice top on top instead of the crumb topping, go for it!
+If you would prefer a lattice top pie crust on top like I do in my peach pie recipe, go for it!

 How to Make Mixed Berry Crumble Pie

 This crumble pie is simple to make and will become one of your absolute favorites.
 Follow these steps below to get started.